pebblecode/pebblecode.com/README.md

 Commit the changes, and the layout file will automatically handle using the built files on non-development environments.

-To force the page to use the development js, add `?dev` to the url.
+To force the page to use the development js, add `dev` as a query parameter in the url eg, http://localhost:7770?dev

-To force the page to use the production js, add `?prod` to the url (this also overrides `?dev`).
+To force the page to use the production js, add `prod` as a query parameter in the url (this also overrides `dev`) eg, http://localhost:7770?prod

 ## Tests